Niigata (city): Prehistoric and ancient

+As rice cultivation emerged during the Yayoi period, the area began its transformation into a vital agricultural hub.
+Over the centuries, the location of the city along the fertile Echigo Plain allowed the settlement to become one of Japan’s leading rice-producing regions, laying the foundation for Niigata’s enduring reputation as the “rice capital” of the country.

+Early modern ages

 In the 16th century, a port called Niigata was established at the mouth of the Shinano River, while a port town with the name Nuttari developed at the mouth of the Agano River.
-The area prospered beneath the rule of Uesugi Kenshin during the Sengoku Period.

-Early Modern Ages
+In 1598, Uesugi Kagekatsu was ordered by Toyotomi Hideyoshi to be transferred to Aizu (Fukushima Prefecture), with Niigata Port coming under the control of the Nagaoka Domain and Numatari Port coming under the control of the Shibata Domain.

 A system of canals was constructed throughout the downtown area of Niigata port in the 17th century.
 During this period, the courses of the Shinano and Agano rivers gradually changed until they poured into the Sea of Japan at the same location.
 As a result, Niigata prospered as a port town, serving as a port of call for Japanese trade ships traversing the Sea of Japan.

 The Matsugasaki Canal was constructed in 1730 to drain the Agano River area, but in 1731, flooding destroyed the canal and caused it to become the main current of the Agano River.
 As a result, the volume of water flowing into the port of Niigata decreased, which in turn allowed land reclamation efforts and the development of new rice fields to proceed.

-Late Modern Ages
+Late modern ages

 In 1858, Niigata was designated as one of the five ports to be opened for international trade in the Japan–U.S. Treaty of Amity and Commerce.
 However, the shallow water level in the port delayed the actual opening to foreign ships until 1869.
 The port also served as a valuable base for fishermen who roamed as far north as the Kamchatka Peninsula to catch salmon and other fish.

-In 1886, the first Bandai Bridge was built across the Shinano River to connect the settlements of Niigata on the west and Nuttari on the east.
-Niigata annexed Nuttari in 1914.